First, let’s define what we mean by quality record player.

 There are many more quality record players out there.
 These four are our favorite, with each offering something slightly different, but we suggest not limiting your search to only these.

 Our main recommendation for anyone serious about sound quality is to get a simple unit that plays records and does little else.
 Simple, but high quality, of course.
+We have a list of such models in our review of the best affordable turntables.

 All the extra bells and whistles only take away from the one real task of a record player.
 You want one that performs that one task and performs it perfectly.
 You don’t need it to also boost the signal and output it through speakers.
 Those tasks are better performed by dedicated external components.